JCSDA/jedi-docs/docs/inside/developer_tools/doxygen.rst

   doxygen --help

-If it is not already installed, you can obtain executable binary files for Mac OS X, Linux, and Windows through the `Doxygen web page <http://www.doxygen.nl/download.html>`_ or you can download the source code from `GitHub <https://github.com/doxygen/doxygen>`_ and build it yourself.
+If it is not already installed, you can obtain executable binary files for macOS, Linux, and Windows through the `Doxygen web page <http://www.doxygen.nl/download.html>`_ or you can download the source code from `GitHub <https://github.com/doxygen/doxygen>`_ and build it yourself.